Irreversible entropy production, from quantum to classical

 where $\Delta S_S = S(\rho_S^{(4)}) - S(\rho_S)$ is the net change in entropy of the system in a full cycle and

-is the entropy flux to baths $H$ and $C$, with $\rho_i$ denoting the state of the bath after having interacted with the system.
+is the entropy flux to baths $H$ and $C$, with $\rho_i'$ denoting the state of the bath after having interacted with the system.

 Eq.~\eqref{stroke_Sigma_fluxes} shows that the familiar structure for the entropy production, in terms of changes in entropy of the system and fluxes to the bath, also holds quite generally for any stroke-based engine with the structure of Fig.~\ref{fig:stroke_engine_circuit}.
 What is important to realize, is that this also includes \emph{arbitrary} initial states for the environments, not necessarily thermal.
 In fact, note that no mention has to be made of heat and work, and the associated conundrums.
-Eq.~\eqref{stroke_Sigma_fluxes} provides a fully information-theoretic definition of irreversibility, valid beyond the standard thermodynamic paradigms.
+Eqs.~\eqref{stroke_Sigma_MIs} or~\eqref{stroke_Sigma_fluxes} thus provide a fully information-theoretic definition of irreversibility for a cyclic engine.
 Of course, if the bath happens to be thermal, then Eq.~\eqref{stroke_Sigma_fluxes} reduces to the familiar result $\Sigma = \Delta S_S + \beta_H Q_H +\beta_C Q_C$.

 In the limit cycle the first term in~\eqref{stroke_Sigma_fluxes} vanishes and we are left only with $\Sigma = \Phi_H + \Phi_C$.
 It is crucial, however, to notice that this does not imply $\Sigma_H = \Phi_H$ and $\Sigma_C = \Phi_C$.
 This would, in fact, be inconsistent, as one of the two fluxes is in general negative.
 The \emph{net} entropy production rate $\Sigma$ coincides in the limit cycle with the \emph{net} flux $\Phi_H + \Phi_C$.
 But individually they do not.
 The individual contributions $\Sigma_H$ and $\Sigma_C$ are interesting, as they quantify the contribution of each dissipation channel to the system's irreversibility.
-But the only way to assess them is through Eqs.~\eqref{stroke_Sigma_HC_1} or \eqref{stroke_Sigma_HC_2}.
+But the only way to assess them is through Eq.~\eqref{stroke_Sigma_MIs}.